schafezp/apiator/README.md

 Here is a link for installing [Couchbase](https://developer.couchbase.com/documentation/server/current/install/install-linux.html) specifically on CentOS 7.

-Once you've started Couchbase, you should be able to go to localhost:8091 in the webbrowser to configure it.
+Once you've started Couchbase, you should be able to go to localhost:8091 in the web browser to configure it.
 Create an admin username and password and then put those values as well as the address to the host in the apiator-server/apiator-server.go

 In the future there will be a seperate config file that holds all server address/passwords.